khakhalin/notes/keywords/tensorflow.md

 ## Intro concepts

 * **Tensor object**:  type, shape, and a bunch of numbers.
 For example, when working with images, we have a 4D structure: image# × W × H × ColorChannels.
+See also: [[tensor]]
 * TF relies on a function that iterates through (features, labels) as tuples.
 For parallel (aka lazy) execution, instead of directly linking to the data, it can receive a data-generating function.

 **Data Pipeline**: